siddheshghule/Kotlin-notes/README.md

 ```

 #### 3. finally
-A 'finally' block will be executed whether or not an exception occurs.
+A 'finally' block will always be executed whether an exception occurs.
 ```
     print("Enter a number:")
     var input = readLine()